midnightntwrk/midnight-architecture/specification/dust.md

 - The Dust UTXO that is being spent
 - The Dust secret key demonstrating ownership
 - The backing generation info
-- The paths to both the Dust commitment being spent, and the generation info.
+- The paths to both the Dust commitment being spent and the generation info.
 - The nonce and sequence number of the new output.

 ```rust